DaveBackus/Data_Bootcamp_Book/py-fun2.md

 The essential ingredient here is the comparison `x>6`, which in this case has the value `True`.
 The `if` statement then directs the program to compute and print the square of `x`.
 The key elements of the code are:

 * The initial `if` statement ends with a colon.
 That's standard Python syntax, we'll see it again.
-* The following statements are indented four spaces.
-Spyder does this automatically.
-It's also standard syntax and is not optional.
+* The following **statements are indented four spaces**.
+It's standard syntax and is not optional.
+Spyder does it automatically.
 * The end of the code block is signalled by the end of the indentation.
-* The space before the next line -- `print('Done!')` -- isn't necessary, but it's common practice because it makes the code easier to read.
+* The space after the code block isn't necessary, but it's common practice because it makes the code easier to read.
+* The statement `print('Done!')` is just there to tell us that the program ran.

 **Exercise.** What happens if we set `x=4` at the top?
 How do we know?